streamingfast/substreams/docs/tutorials/eth-calls.md

 ```

 {% hint style="warning" %}
-**Important:** Remember that this tutorial shows how to call the `decimals` function, but all the available are under the `abi::contract::functions` namespace, so you should be able to find them just by exploring the auto-generated ABI Rust files.
+**Important:** Remember that this tutorial shows how to call the `decimals` function, but all the available calls are under the `abi::contract::functions` namespace, so you should be able to find them just by exploring the auto-generated ABI Rust files.
 {% endhint %}

 6. To see it in action, just re-build and re-run the Substreams: